 You can ask the National Assembly for Wales for any information it holds and we will tell you whether we have it and send it to you unless we can justify applying an exemption, in which case we will explain why we’re using exemptions.

 To request information, you should contact the Access to Information Adviser at: the above address.
 Alternatively, you can send us an email.

 When you send us your request, you must provide a name and address for correspondence – these are what the Data Protection Act calls personal data about you.
 You must also describe the information you want and sometimes this, too, contains personal data about you.
 We will use your personal data to respond to your request, locate the information you asked for, and to help process any request you make in future.

-We will keep personal data about your request on file for twelve months and then dispose of it securely.
+We will keep personal data about your request on file for the specified retention period and then dispose of it securely.

 What you can do if you don’t receive what you want